-Wormwood is a very old perennial medicinal plant that was already used as a herbal medicine by the Ancient Egyptians.
-Hippocrates also used the herb against jaundice and tetanus, among other things.
-The alcoholic beverage "Absinthe" obtained from the herb enjoyed itself in the 19th century.
-Century due to its digestive and intoxicating properties great popularity.
-One of the most important bitter herbs which as a tea also helps with headaches and inflammation.
-The plants are gray-green in color with finely hairy surfaces and have a strong aromatic scent, with an exceptionally bitter taste.
-Wormwood gives off a smell that cats avoid.
-A dauche made from it is very suitable for treating ants and other insects.
+Wormwood is a very old perennial medicinal plant that was already used as herbal medicine by the ancient Egyptians.
+Hippocrates also used the herb to treat jaundice and tetanus, among other things.
+The alcoholic drink "absinthe" made from the herb enjoyed great popularity in the 19th century due to its digestive and intoxicating properties.
+One of the most important bitter herbs, which is also used as a tea to help with headaches and inflammation.
+The plants are gray-green in color with finely hairy surfaces and have a strong aromatic scent with an exceptionally bitter taste.
+Wormwood gives off an odor that cats avoid.
+A liquid manure made from it is very suitable for treating ants and other insects.

 General information